 An average woman needs to consume 2,000 calories per day.
 So a vegan sausage roll would be 16% of your daily calorie allowance.

-When deciding whether vegan sausage rolls are healthy, it’s important to consider not just the calories, but to know what Greggs vegan sausage rolls are made from.
+When deciding whether vegan sausage rolls are healthy or not, it’s important to consider not just the calories but to know what Greggs vegan sausage rolls are made from.

 Greggs vegan sausage roll ingredients: